hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

 The script runs for 10 to 20 minutes depending on how many updates are pending.
 It prints each step as it goes.
 Leave it running.

-When it finishes it prints the web address for the agent.
+When it finishes it prints the web address for the collector.

 ---